Book Prizes and Awards

 • Gender and labor practices

-• Women of color feminisms
+• Women of Color Feminisms

 If a winner of the competition is selected, they will receive a publication contract with the University of Illinois Press.
 Runners up may also be considered for publication with the University of Illinois Press.
 Submitted dissertations must have been completed and defended within the three years prior to submission.
-All submissions must be must be timestamped by 11:59p (central time) on May 1st.
+All submissions must be must be timestamped by 11:59p (central time) on April 1st.

 • Cover letter (be sure to indicate if any material from the manuscript has been previously published)